-Getting around Thailand could never have been easier with both the public and private sector visibly everywhere and in abundance too.
-All around the country, there is a huge variety of transportation from your regular taxi to the funky Tuk-Tuk, the public bus, the underground, the Sky Train or the motorcycle, right up to the private limousine service.
-Read more here.
+Getting around Thailand has never been that easier with both the public and private sector visibly and in abundance everywhere.
+All around the country, there is a wide variety of transportation from which to choose.
+There are taxis and tuk-tuk's a plenty.

 There are plenty of great places to visit here.
 Families and couples looking for a revitalising break will find Thailand the perfect travel destination.
-The locals here are very friendly to tourists, making this country even more attractive.
-Shoppers will also find Thailand as a good hunting ground for great deals and bargains.
+The locals here are extremely friendly to tourists, thus making this country even more attractive.
+Shoppers will also find Thailand a great hunting ground for some amazing bargains.

-Apart from all the land transport, there is plenty of ocean going vessels to choose from including many that would enhance your enjoyment.
-A ride in a Thai longboat is a must.
-Whether you require private or public transport there are a number of options from which to choose.
+Apart from land transport, there's plenty of ocean-going vessels to choose including many that would enhance your enjoyment.
+If you have the means, a luxury catamaran or yacht cruise on the oceans of Thailand would be a great choice and a ride in a Thai longboat is an absolute must.
+Whether you require private or public transport, there are several options from which to choose.

-Unlike New Zealand where you could count sheep in your sleep, here in Thailand, you could easily count taxis in your sleep and I'm not kidding either.
-There are just so many of them and yet they still keep coming around every corner.
+Unlike New Zealand where you can count sheep in your sleep, here in Thailand, you could easily count taxis in your sleep and I'm not kidding either.
+There are just so many of them and yet they keep coming around every corner and side street.

 Have you ever seen so many taxis together like the ones you see bumper to bumper on the crowded streets of Bangkok?
 Well, perhaps you may have, but perhaps with not quite so many brightly coloured taxis.

 I had been reading a book in the lobby of a Bangkok hotel during the early hours of the morning while waiting for my Thai driver friend to take myself, my girlfriend and a friend up north to Chiang Mai.
 I wanted to get an early start and decided to leave the city at around 4.00 am to avoid the morning rush hour traffic.